 Ford writes: "Sister Helen devastates us with the reality that the death penalty is sought more often against people of color than against whites" (5).

 Sharp reply: White murderers are twice as likely to be executed as are black murderers and are executed at a rate 41% higher than black death row inmates (8a).

 "There is no race of the offender / victim effect at either the decision to advance a case to penalty hearing or the decision to sentence a defendant to death given a penalty hearing."
 (8a)

 10) The sister calls the death penalty classist (5).

-Sharp reply: "99.8% of poor murderers avoid the death penalty.
-It may depend, strictly, upon the definitions of the "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely than 0.2%, in the context of the very small percentage and number of wealthy capital murderers (9) and the vast majority of capital murderers being poor . . . nearly regardless of your definitions."
+Sharp reply: "99.8% of poor murderers avoid execution.
+It depends, strictly, upon one's definitions of "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely than 0.2% to be executed, in the context of the very small percentage and number of wealthy capital murderers (9) and the vast majority of capital murderers being poor . . . nearly regardless of your definitions."